Claudio Daniel Stern: Honours

 Stern was awarded a Doctor of Science (DSc) in Physiological Sciences from the University of Oxford (1993) and has been elected a Fellow of the Royal Society of Biology (FRSB) (2008), of the Academy of Medical Sciences (FMedSci) (2001), of the Royal Society (FRS) (2008), a member of EMBO (2002) and of the Academia Europaea (2013), and Foreign Member (Miembro Correspondiente) of the Latin-American Academy of Sciences] (ACAL) (2002) and Foreign Honorary Member of the American Academy of Arts and Sciences (AAAS).
 In 2006 he was awarded the Waddington Medal of the British Society for Developmental Biology.
+In 2023 he was elected as a Foreign Member ("miembro correspondiente") of the National Academy of Sciences of Uruguay (ANCIU).
 He has also given numerous plenary, keynote and named lectures at international meetings.

 He was awarded the Ross Harrison Prize for 2017 by the International Society of Developmental Biologists.